dellow/Web-Framework/README.md

 ***

 ##### ajax `Helpers.ajax('http://api/.com/endpoint/')`
 A wrapper for making jQuery Ajax Promises.
-Will automatically add a preloaded on request of data and remove it when completed.
+Will automatically add a preloader on request of data and remove it when completed.

 ***